 Sometimes we need to hide the source data in Excel Pivot Table to make the dataset more protected as well as more efficient.
 Hiding it can prevent seeing important data from anyone having the workbook.
-In this article, we will learn about how to hide source data in Excel Pivot Table with some necessary steps with explanations.
+In this article, we will learn how to hide source data in an Excel Pivot Table with some necessary steps and explanations.

-Step by Step Procedures to Hide Source Data in Excel Pivot Table
+How to Hide Source Data in Excel Pivot Table (With Easy Steps)

 Step 1: Create Excel Pivot Table

 To analyze any data, we can use a powerful tool named PivotTable.
 It’s a summary of a dataset from which we can calculate easily and make any report quickly if needed.
 In the above dataset, we are going to use this tool: